puppetlabs/puppet-docs/source/pe/2.8/appendix.markdown

 [puppetissues]: http://projects.puppetlabs.com/projects/puppet/issues

 The following issues affect the currently shipped version of PE and all prior releases in the 2.x.x series, unless otherwise stated.

+### PE 2.8.0 Only: Broken Live Management and MCollective

+A packaging bug in the initial PE 2.8.0 release prevents the console’s live management feature from functioning.
+This issue also prevents MCollective from using filters.

+This issue led us to pull Puppet Enterprise 2.8.0 from our download page, pending a fixed PE 2.8.1.
+If you are currently running 2.8.0, we've prepared a partial upgrade package which fully resolves this issue; you can [download the fix here.][2.8.0fix]

-### Bad Data in `facter architecture`
+### Bad Data in Facter's `architecture` Fact

 On AIX agents, a bug causes facter to return the system's model number (e.g., IBM 3271) instead of the processor's architecture (e.g. Power6).
 There is no known workaround.